 The Type 1 Think Tank Network Conversation Guide has been collaboratively developed to support conversations that truly matter between patients and healthcare providers.

 Bringing together patient and healthcare opinion leaders - experts in their knowledge of Type 1 Diabetes - the Type 1 Diabetes Think Tank Network provides the expertise, guidance and integration to improve the quality of life and health outcomes for people with T1D through collaboration.

-Your voice can make a meaningful difference in this conversation; Sandpile and Patient Commando will deliver the significance of this consolidated Patient narrative to health care providers, educators and Health Policy Makers in order to generate greater awareness and appreciation for the diabetes lived experience.
+As a person living with Type 2 Diabetes, you can make a meaningful difference in this conversation; Through the collaborative voice of T2DXX, Sandpile will deliver the significance of this consolidated Patient narrative to health care providers, educators and Health Policy Makers in order to generate greater awareness and appreciation for the diabetes lived experience.

 Our Experience Exchanges are known to kick start new conversations in how we define, understand, and most importantly improve the outcomes and Quality of Life of the type 2 patient journey.

 Working under the principle that a story tells more than a survey, the Experience Exchange creates an open, safe, and non-judgmental space to share your personal experience

 How do patient advocacy groups get started?
 What motivates people to get engaged and involved?
 How do they become enabled and empowered?

 A milestone event was held on July 20th, 2013 in Toronto to highlight the plight of women suffering from uterine fibroids and the associated heavy menstrual bleeding.

 Women from across Canada who suffer from uterine fibroids came together to meet, share and brainstorm to create the first authentic patient voice in Canada regarding this important area of women’s health.